 Business and Financial Policies and Procedures

-The University capitalizes all property and equipment that, in general, have a useful life of more than one year and a unit value equal to or greater than the capitalization thresholds.
+The University of Illinois System capitalizes all property and equipment that, in general, have a useful life of more than one year and a unit value equal to or greater than the capitalization thresholds.

 To determine capitalization thresholds: